 Introducing new fish to your home aquarium is one of the most exciting moments.
-Yet it is one of the moments when things can go seriously wrong.
-While putting fish into a fish tank might seem to be an easy task, one of the top reasons for new fish losses is from doing it wrong.
-Even when you have fully cycled your aquarium and you have everything else ready, you have to follow the instructions exactly when it comes to adding new fish.
+It is one of the moments when things can go seriously wrong.
+While putting fish in a fish tank might seem to be an easy task, one of the top reasons for new fish losses is from doing it wrong.
+Even when you have fully cycled your aquarium, and you have everything else ready, you have to follow the instructions exactly when it comes to acclimating new fish.

-What can go wrong during introducing new fish?
+What can go wrong in introducing new fish?
 Fish are fragile animals.
 They can’t regulate their body temperature like us.
-Large and sudden change in water temperature can seriously shock and even kill them.
+Massive and sudden change in water temperature can severely shock and even kill them.
 Amongst many other factors, such as the water hardness, PH, can also be deadly to them if the new environment does not come close to where they came from.
 To test the water, you will need specialized water test kit.
 My favorite test kits are API Freshwater Master Test Kit and API GH & KH Test Kit.

-Most of the potential dangers mentioned earlier can be avoided if you give the fish enough time to slowly adapt to the new water.
+Most of the potential dangers mentioned earlier can be avoided if you give the fish enough time to adapt to the new water slowly.
 Most people in the fish keeping hobby use the term acclimate.
-It is a simple yet very important process which is mandatory each time when you introduce new fish to your home aquarium.
+It is a critical yet straightforward process which is mandatory each time when you introduce new fish to your home aquarium.

 Three main steps to acclimate new fish